Lately, I have become acutely sensitive to the amount of time we spend talking about money in our everyday life.

 So, I tried something last month.
 I modeled the behavior of a very wealthy friend of mine who has beautiful values.
 I decided to banish the topic of money from my daily conversation.

 It was a revelation.
 I felt so relaxed, so free.
 I felt great peace because I wasn’t constantly measuring myself or my finances.
-I “just” lived, enjoyed, shared, created, thought, participated.
+Actually, I “just” lived, enjoyed, shared, created, thought, participated.
 I felt rich in all ways.
 It was a priceless feeling.

 So here are my thoughts about not talking about money.